- This event has passed.

 Pittsburgh, PA 15222 United States

-TRUTHSayers Speaker series features Dr. Andre M. Perry, author of Black Power Scorecard and Know Your Price: Valuing Black Lives and Property in America’s Black Cities.
-He is a senior fellow at the Brookings Institution and the director of its Center for Community Uplift as well as a professor of practice of economics at Washington University in St. Louis.
+Join us for an evening with Dr. Andre M. Perry, author of Black Power Scorecard and Know Your Price: Valuing Black Lives and Property in America’s Black Cities.
+Dr. Perry is a Senior Fellow at the Brookings Institution, Director of its Center for Community Uplift, and a Professor of Practice of Economics at Washington University in St. Louis.
+He brings a bold and data-driven perspective on racial equity, economic power, and the future of Black communities in America.

 This series is an ongoing program bringing today’s preeminent speakers and artists to the Center to reflect on current events and share unique and thought-provoking material in hopes of inspiring racial awareness and understanding between people.